BaileySri/Practical-Software-Defense-for-GPS-Spoofing-on-a-Hobby-UAV-Offline/README.md

-# You Can’t Get There from Here: Orthogonal Sensor Detection of UAV GPS Spoofing
+# Practical Software Defense for GPS Spoofing on a Hobby UAV

 The Jupyter Notebooks made available in this repository show the offline processing that was performed to determine parameters for testing and parse results.